00000vish/wireguard-config-gen/README.md

 # Thanks to [gluetun](https://github.com/qdm12/gluetun)

-All provider infomation and server info fetched from Gluetun.
+All provider and server data fetched from Gluetun.
+Thanks <3